 Unfortunately, the project is due to wind down fully later this year as Meta now reflects its focus on “metaverse” initiatives.
 These require super-fast access and are, to date, squarely focused on 1st world countries rather than developing nations.

 Project Isizwe started to examine alternative solutions to maintain its initiative and goals.
-They briefly considered Agility and tested the VulaConnect app in detail, however, both were not able to meet all the desired specifications.
-They also looked at several hotel hotspot solutions but they were too expensive per access point.
 The key aspects that drove the decision to choose Splynx, are our commitment to custom-building the functionality that they required and the affordable pricing model.